We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Inclusions are small defects inside a diamond that affect its transparency, structure, and overall value.
 They appear as black spots or lines and impact the look and sparkle of a diamond.
 There are two ways a jeweler can treat an enhanced diamond for clarity: laser drilling or fracture filling.

 Laser drilling uses heat or chemical injections to make flaws in a diamond less visible.
 This process can turn discolored or black inclusions white again, thereby creating a more natural and flawless look.
-This process is also often followed by fracture filling.
+It’s often followed by fracture filling.

-Fracture filling is used on diamonds with small cracks or holes in the structure.
-They’re injected with a clear, glass-like substance to fill in these cracks and seal them.
+Fracture filling is used on diamonds with small cracks or holes.
+They’re injected with a clear, glass-like substance to fill the cracks and seal them.
 It’s an effective way to erase such defects from detection of the naked eye.

 In the case of laser drilling or fracture filling, it’s difficult to tell them apart from naturally flawless diamonds if they’re not under magnification.